algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 Aside from those defined by the project management, the quality assurance will focus mainly on criticality/severity assessment of feature/bug, time estimations and bug rate of produced code or available hardware.

-The complete list of tracked properties can be found in the tooling section following this link. <LINK> #fill
+The complete list of tracked properties can be found in the tooling section following [this link](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#tooling).

 ## Testing Fields